Showroom Hours: 9:00AM - 8:00PM

 How Much Horsepower Is Fast?

-Consider for a moment the swan-song of America's muscle-car Golden Age: the 1971 Plymouth Barracuda powered by a 426 cubic-inch V-8 engine.
-It made a whopping 425 horsepower and launched from 0 to 60 mph in around 5.6 seconds.
+Consider for a moment the swan-song of America's muscle-car Golden Age: the 1970 Plymouth Barracuda powered by a 426 cubic-inch V-8 engine.
+It made a whopping 425 horsepower and launched from zero to 60 mph in around 5.8 seconds.
+2

-The 2022 Kia K5 sedan tops out at "only" 290 horsepower, which is well above the average car horsepower for 2022, but far below those V-8 beasts; yet the K5 can sprint from 0 to 60 mph in 5.3 seconds.
+The 2025 Kia K5 GT sedan tops out at "only" 290 horsepower, which is well above the average car horsepower for 2025 but far below those V-8 beasts – yet the K5 can sprint from zero to 60 mph in as little as 5.4 seconds, which is 0.4 seconds quicker than the Plymouth Barracuda we mentioned, thanks to its lighter curb weight.

 The Barracuda in question is a heavier, much less aerodynamically efficient vehicle, using older component designs with far less mechanical efficiency than the cutting-edge engineering of a K5.
 So, it's an incomplete question when someone asks, "What is good horsepower for going fast?"
 They should ask, "What is a good car for going fast?"